armory/docs/content/en/cd-as-a-service/_index.md

 ## Start using Armory CD-as-a-Service

-The Get Started section contains guides that walk you through the core functionality.
-The first guide shows you how to complete registration, create machine credentials, and install the Remote Network Agent in your Kubernetes cluster.
+The **Get Started** section contains guides that walk you through the core functionality.
+The {{< linkWithTitle "cd-as-a-service/setup/get-started.md" >}} guide shows you how to complete registration, create machine credentials, and install the Remote Network Agent in your Kubernetes cluster.
 You can complete the process in under 10 minutes.

-* {{< linkWithTitle "cd-as-a-service/setup/get-started.md" >}}

-Next, install the CLI and create a deployment file, which is all you need to deploy your first app.
+When you have an app ready to deploy to Kubernetes, read the {{< linkWithTitle "cd-as-a-service/setup/cli.md" >}} guide to learn how to install the CLI, create a deployment file, and deploy your app.

-* {{< linkWithTitle "cd-as-a-service/setup/cli.md" >}}

 After you've completed those guides, you can follow the {{< linkWithTitle "cd-as-a-service/tutorials/deploy-demo-app.md" >}}, in which you fork a demo app repo and deploy that app to your Kubernetes cluster.

-In addition to deployment using the CLI, you can start a deployment from your GitHub repo by integrating Armory CD-as-a-Service's GitHub Action into your workflow.
+In addition to deployment using the CLI, you can start a deployment from your GitHub workflow.
+Read the {{< linkWithTitle "cd-as-a-service/setup/gh-action.md" >}} guide to integrate Armory CD-as-a-Service's GitHub Action into your workflow.

-* {{< linkWithTitle "cd-as-a-service/setup/gh-action.md" >}}

 Learn how to configure deployment strategies with these guides: